AI-Driven Custom Tailoring System

 8.1 Strengths

-Modularity and Extensibility: The declarative action-list specification language separates geometric construction logic from measurement extraction and body modeling.
+Modularity and Extensibility: The declarative specification approach separates geometric construction logic from measurement extraction and body modeling.
 This enables rapid development of new garment templates (typically 2-4 hours for a moderately complex pattern) without modifying the core system code.

 Anatomical Grounding: By building on the SMPL parametric body model, the system inherits a physiologically plausible shape space trained on real human scan data.
 This ensures that generated patterns correspond to realistic body proportions.